 In November 1941 the majority of the Jews were marched to their death in Transnistria.
 In this book, you will find a number of testimonies about the last days of the Kishinev community and about the cruel annihilation of the Ghetto.

-The Kishinev historians indicate that the capital of Bessarabia was once a little village on the banks of the river Byk, in the province of Lapusna, established by Veliky, uncle of Stefan Cel Mare.
+Historical documents mention that Kishinev , the capital of Bessarabia, was once a small village on the banks of the River Byk, in the Lapushna District, founded by Vlaicu, the uncle of Stephen the Great (Stefan cel Mare).

-In accordance with the few documents that have survived the Jewish community of Kishinev has existed for about 250 years.
-In comparison to other communities in Bessarabia such as Akkerman, Lapusna, Khotin, etc.… which have documents that indicate they are over 500 years old.
-Kishinev is considered a young community in this region.
-Even so, it succeeded mainly in the last century to develop and establish highly valued Jewish projects.
-The chronicler of the history of Jews in Bessarabia, A. Leon, indicates based on the codex of Chevra Kadishe that in the year 1773, there were no more than 144 families.
+According to the few documents that have survived the Jewish community of Kishinev has existed for about 250 years.
+In contrast to other communities in Bessarabia, such as Akkerman, Lapushna, Khotin, etc., which have documents that indicate they are over 500 years old, Kishinev is considered a young community in this region that only in the last century succeeded to develop and establish highly valued Jewish projects.
+The chronicler of the history of Jews in Bessarabia, A. Leon, indicates, based on the annals of the Jewish Burial Society (Chevra Kadisha), that in the year 1773 there were about 144 families living in Kishinev.

-In the table shown below it is possible to see the increases and decreases in the numbers of the Jewish population in Kishinev from the first emergence of this settlement.
+In the table shown below it is possible to see the increases and the declines in the numbers of the Jewish population in Kishinev from the first appearance of this settlement.